-Russ Balthis started volunteering for the Democratic Party at the age of 17 and has not slowed down since.
-Russ has served as President of The Ohio State University College Democrats and the Summit County Young Democrats.
+Russ started volunteering for the Democratic Party at the age of 17 and has not slowed down since.
+He has served as President of The Ohio State University College Democrats and the Summit County Young Democrats.
 From December 2006 to December 2008, Russ served as the Executive Director of the Summit County Democratic Party.
 In January 2009, Russ joined Ohio Attorney General Richard Cordray and served as his Chief of Legal Services.
 Then, Russ went to practice law with Benesch Friedlander Coplan & Aronoff LLP in the area of public finance and economic development.
-He currently serves as the Law Director for the City of Cuyahoga Falls.
-Russ was elected Party Secretary in 2011 and through this role, looks forward to continuing to work with his fellow Democrats to strengthen our community.
+In January 2014, Mayor Don Walters appointed Russ Law Director for the City of Cuyahoga Falls.
+In early 2020, Russ stepped down as Law Director and was appointed to an at-Large seat on Cuyahoga Falls City Council.
+In addition to serving on City Council, Russ serves as a Senior Attorney with the law firm of Squire Patton Boggs in their Public Infrastructure and Finance Group.
+Russ was first elected Party Secretary in 2011 and through this role, looks forward to continuing to work with his fellow Democrats to strengthen our community.

 Bill Rich - Parliamentarian

-Bill Rich has served as the Summit County Democratic Parliamentarian under Chairs Jane Quine, Nancy Treichler, Russ Pry, Wayne Jones, and currently, Jeff Fusco.
-Now serving as a member of the Summit County Board of Elections, Bill has been involved in Democratic politics since the presidential election of 1972 in Rochester, NY, where he attended college.
+Bill has served as the Summit County Democratic Party’s Parliamentarian under Chairs Jane Quine, Nancy Treichler, Russ Pry, Wayne Jones, Jeff Fusco, and currently Tom Bevan.
+Now serving as the Chairman of the Summit County Board of Elections, Bill has been involved in Democratic politics since the presidential election of 1972 in Rochester, NY, where he attended college.
 Bill moved to Akron in 1981 when he was appointed to the faculty of the University of Akron's School of Law.
 Shortly thereafter, he was elected to the County Central Committee.
-Over the years, Bill has served on the Steering Committee and the Constitution and Bylaws Committee.
-He is married to Roberta Aber, former Executive Director of Planned Parenthood (now retired), who comes from a long line of yellow-dog Democrats.
+Over the years, Bill has served on the Party’s Steering Committee and its Constitution and Bylaws Committee.
+He is married to Roberta Aber, retired Executive Director of Planned Parenthood, who comes from a long line of yellow-dog Democrats.